litalbarkai/open-redatam/README.md

 **If you use Python**: We have a Python [package](pypkg) 📦 that allows to directly read REDATAM databases in Python.

-**If you only need the processed data**: We provide tidied [microdata](https://github.com/pachadotdev/redatam-microdata/releases) 📊 for R in RDS format.
+**If you only need the processed data**: We provide tidy [microdata](https://github.com/pachadotdev/redatam-microdata/releases) 📊 in R and CSV format.

 ## Usage